Iglesia ni Cristo: Worship and prayer

-The church encourages its members to make prayer a part of everyday life.
-Thus, prayer before various activities, such as taking meals and going to sleep, are commonly practiced.
+The church encourages its members to take up a ministry (tungkulin), attend weekly committee meetings (pulong), and make prayer a part of everyday life (panata).
+Thus, prayer before various activities, such as taking meals, travelling, and going to sleep, are commonly practiced.
 Prayers recited in rote repetition are not observed.
+Instead, INC members believe that prayers are meant to make known their requests to God.
+Also according to INC doctrine, prayers are answered by God if they are done in faith and in obedience to God's commands.
+The Executive Minister of the Iglesia ni Cristo is usually a theme in prayers of INC members.

+Besides repetitive prayers, the INC also rejects prayer for the dead.
+Following this, INC members are prohibited from celebrating All Saints' Day (November 1) and All Souls' Day (November 2), in addition to the holidays they are banned to celebrate.
+According to INC doctrine, remembering the departed is not allowed because they will not be granted salvation until they experience resurrection and receive eternal life.
+Regardless of the person being a member of the INC or not, death separates the person from the one true church and does not enjoy the same benefits as the living.
+Therefore, the dead are ineligible to be saved.

 Evangelism

+INC members have the responsibility to share their faith to others (who according to INC doctine are "slaves to corruption"), and are mandated to "bear fruit" by bringing in new prospects (akay), particularly during evangelical missions (stylized as EVangelical Mission, with the letters EVM capitalized), to learn INC doctrines through Bible studies and worship services.
+Those who do not bear fruit (walang akay) can be considered for expulsion or excommunication (tiwalag).

-Since February 1939, the church has been publishing Pasugo ('God's Message') in both Tagalog and English.
+Since February 1939, the church has been publishing Pasugo (officially translated as God's Message) in both Tagalog and English.
 Filipino has been the only language used since its inception in 1939 until 1953.
 Currently, about two-thirds of its pages are devoted to the English-speaking population.
 Felix Manalo wrote its first editorial where he stated the publication's purpose, including the propagation of the faith.
 Issues contain articles which detail INC doctrines and refute doctrines which it considers as heresy, such as the Trinity.
 It also features information on church history, educational programs and missionary achievements, including lists and photographs of newly dedicated chapels.
 In 2001, it had a monthly circulation of 235,000 copies.
 For the year 2009, there were more than four million copies of Pasugo distributed worldwide.
+According to Similarweb, the official website of Pasugo has 7,381 monthly visits as of 2025.